 Just draw something on the screen ¯\_(ツ)_/¯

-Lunar is blinking a yellow dot when a gamma transition happens, to force screen redraw
+I chose to draw a (mostly hidden) blinking yellow dot when a gamma transition happens, to force screen redraw.

 # The Raspberry Pi idea